Created by potrace 1.10, written by Peter Selinger 2001-2011

 On the 18th of September 1946 the islands declared independence, but on the 20th of September the declaration of independence was annulled by King Christian X of Denmark on the grounds that the majority of Faroese had in fact not supported the independence.

-As the independence movements and self-government on the islands were growing, in 1948 Denmark finally decided to grant home-rule with a high degree of local autonomy.
+As the independence movements and self-government on the islands were growing, in 1948 Denmark finally decided to grant home-rule with a high degree of local autonomy and The Faroe Islands are a self-governing nation under the external sovereignty of the Kingdom of Denmark.

 Today, the islands are a known tourist destination offering truly incredible views, spectacular nature, and a very tranquil atmosphere.